 By far the most common reason for early failure is improper maintenance by homeowners.
 When a system is poorly maintained – not pumped out on a regular basis – solids build up in the septic tank, then flow into the leaching facility, clogging it beyond repair.
 The use of chemical or enzyme additives, which are prohibited in many towns, is not a substitute for regular pumping.
 It is essential that septic systems be pumped every 2 to 5 years, depending on size and use.

-A mushy spot in the vicinity of your field – particularly during the dry season – could be a warning sign of a plugged-up or failing field.
+A: A mushy spot in the vicinity of your field – particularly during the dry season – could be a warning sign of a plugged-up or failing field.
 Call a reputable septic cleaning service as soon as possible

-Septic odours do not indicate that it is time to pump your tank.
+A: Septic odours do not indicate that it is time to pump your tank.

 A septic odour inside the house could be contributed to one or several things.
 Make sure that all traps (drains) have water in them.
-When a sink, shower or toilet is not used for an extended period of time, the trap could dry up, allowing the septic gases to enter the house back through the dried trap.
-If a sink, shower or toilet has not been used, allow the water to run for several minutes.
+When a sink, shower, or toilet is not used for an extended period of time, the trap could dry up, allowing the septic gases to enter the house back through the dried trap.
+If a sink, shower, or toilet has not been used, allow the water to run for several minutes.

 Another cause for the septic odour to be in the house is the gasket/seal (wax ring) around the bottom of the toilet.
 Check to see if gasket/seal is broken (sniff around bottom of toilet); if broken, contact us.
 If you are a handy man or woman, you may choose to make the repairs yourself.
 It is a relatively simple repair.